Avaiga/taipy-doc/docs/manuals/core/config/task-config.md

 multiplication_cfg = Config.configure_data_node("multiplication")
 addition_cfg = Config.configure_data_node("addition")

-task_config = Config.configure_task("foo", multiply_and_add, [nb_1_cfg, nb_2_cfg], [multiplication_cfg, addition_cfg])
+task_cfg = Config.configure_task("foo", multiply_and_add, [nb_1_cfg, nb_2_cfg], [multiplication_cfg, addition_cfg])
 ```

-In lines 3 and 4, we define a function with two parameters and two return values.
+In lines 3-4, we define a function with two parameters and two return values.

-In lines 6 and 7, two data node configurations are created.
+In lines 6-7, two data node configurations are created.
 They will be used as the function arguments.

-In line 9 and 10, two data node are configured.
+In line 9-10, two data node are configured.
 They will be used as the function results.

-Finally, in line 12, we create the task configuration with the id 'foo' representing the function
+Finally, in line 12, we create the task configuration with the id 'foo' representing the function 'multiply_and_add'.
-'multiply_and_add'.
 It expects two 'input' data nodes and two 'output' data nodes.

 [:material-arrow-right: The next section introduces the pipeline configuration](pipeline-config.md).